fairdirect/foodrescue-app/README.md

 ### 5.1.
 Version Compatibility Matrix

-When only building the desktop version of this application, any Qt >5.12 will fulfill the requirements of Kirigami and should work with the tooling provided under your distribution.
+When only building the desktop version of this application, any Qt >5.12 will fulfill the requirements of Kirigami and should work with the tooling provided by your Linux distribution.
 When you also want to build the Android application, it gets complicated.
-For the desktop development setup below under Ubuntu 20.04 LTS, we select software versions also compatible with Android development.
-If you want to select your own versions, see the explanations below.

-While the Android platform and Qt library interfaces are mature and almost always backwards compatible, this is not true for the build process.
-New versions of Android NDK and Qt often introduce changes that require updates in the build process of tools that use them.
-For KDE, that build process is handled by KDE ECM (extra-cmake-modules).
-For Ubuntu 20.04 LTS, it is safest to go with the versions of tools mentioned in the instructions below.
-If you need other versions, the following table shows what versions of dependent tools you need for a chosen combination of Android NDK and Qt:
+For Ubuntu 20.04 LTS, it is the safest to follow the development setup instructions in this document to end up with the right versions (the desktop development setup already chooses versions that can also be used for Android development).
+If you need other versions, the table below shows the version of [extra-cmake-modules](https://invent.kde.org/frameworks/extra-cmake-modules) ("ECM") you need for a chosen combination of Android NDK and Qt.

 |                         | **NDK 18**    | **NDK 19**    | **NDK 20**    | **NDK 21** |